jamessnee1/PTAsg2/tm_readme.txt

 I have assumed that there is only a set list of coins that can be added to the system in the amounts provided, if these denominations are not found, the program exits.

+For my input validation the program sends parameters to functions to check the length/EOF/return to menu functionality so I have assumed that, even in functions such as delete_ticket where we have to check for the existence of a ticket, it will automatically rule out any outrageous values (delete a ticket with a zone of f, for example)

 Any other notes for the marker:
 -------------------------------